RhysU/droll/README.md

 ## What is implemented?

-Not much more than default player semantics and treasures (i.e. no abilities, no special rules like fighters/mages equivalent, no promotion after experience level 5).
+Default player semantics (i.e. no special abilities).
+Special semantics for the Knight with advancement to DragonSlayer after 5 experience points.
+Other characters remain to be done.

 ## Why implement it?